A Field Manual for Community Dengue Response · Pune District, Maharashtra

 Moderate Risk

-Intensify source reduction; alert PHC; increase visit frequency
+Step up source reduction, alert your PHC, increase visit frequency

 BI > 20